Mate Gourd and Bombilla

 - Rinse well.

-Your gourd is now ready for use!
-Remember to follow these tips to keep your gourd in good shape:
+The gourd is now ready for use!
+Remember to follow these tips to keep the gourd in good shape for years to come:

 - Do not use soap when cleaning the gourd.
 A thorough rinse is sufficient.